- describes how the interaction of predisposition (diathesis) and stressful situations (stress) can trigger mental or

 For example, a hereditary trait may cause a person to deal with life in such a way that creates a stressor that precipitates the disorder.

-For example, if an individual is predisposed to symptoms of depression, they may exhibit irritability, fatigue, and social withdrawal.
-These symptoms may cause problems in that person’s interpersonal relationship and employment.
-If those problems end up in the person losing a close relationship or job, then the experiences become the stressors that catalyze the onset of depression3.
+This bi-directional influence can be seen in some individuals predisposed to symptoms of depressive disorder.
+These individuals may exhibit irritability, fatigue, and social withdrawal, and these symptoms can cause problems in their interpersonal relationships and employment.
+If those problems end up causing the loss of a close relationship or job, then those experiences become the stressors that catalyze the onset of depressive disorder3.

-In this scenario, stress is not just a random event, but the consequence of having the diathesis.
+In this scenario, stress is not just a random event, but the consequence of having a vulnerability.

 Another type of interaction is that vulnerabilities can alter a person’s perception of stress.

 For instance, the person may perceive an ordinary experience as a high-stress event.
 Then the vulnerabilities are essentially part of the stress.

-For example, in the depression “scar” hypothesis, the first episode of major depression may cause a person to form negative thinking patterns and these traits subsequently lead to later episodes of depression5.
+For example, in the Depression “Scar” Hypothesis, the first episode of major depression may cause a person to form negative thinking patterns, which subsequently lead to later episodes of depression5.

-In recent years, scientists have found another pathway stressful events can create biological susceptibility.
+In recent years, scientists have also found another pathway for stressful life events to create biological susceptibility.

 They found that specific environmental factors can modify gene expression through epigenetic processes.
 Such modifications are independent of the genetic makeup of a person.